RYNO8/Inquit/README.md

 To join a room, enter the code given to you.

+When entering a room, you can only view the last 5 messages.

+Rooms last for 24 hours after the last message.
+It would cost around $2 if you want it to last for 30 days.

 Cool function (this wasn't intentional): drag a file or folder from file explorer to Inquit.
 It will copy the link.

 .